We solve most complex requests

 A family owned business for 25 years

 The Danube Delta and the Treasures of the Black Sea Riviera

-- Focus on south Romania and North Bulgaria
+- Focus on southern Romania and northern Bulgaria

-During this unique trip we see the Romanian Danube Delta, a legendary area surrounded by water and land.
-Moreover, we admire the important legacy left behind by the Greeks and the Romans in this region.
-We also see the most beautiful churches and museum collections in Bucharest.
+During this unique trip we to see the Romanian Danube Delta, a legendary area surrounded by land and water.
+Moreover, we can admire the important legacy left behind in this region by the Greeks and the Romans.
+We can also see the most beautiful churches and museum collections in Bucharest.
 The second part of our tour is dedicated to Bulgaria.
-Here, we see the main attractions the Black Sea coast has to offer: the Aladzha rock monastery, the Balchik royal palace and its famous gardens, the Pomorie tomb, the Roman public baths in Varna, the Thracian treasure and also the amazing museum-town Nessebar.
+Here, we see the main attractions the Black Sea coast has to offer: the Aladzha rock monastery, the Balchik royal palace and its famous gardens, the Pomorie tomb, the Roman public baths in Varna, the Thracian treasure, and also the amazing museum-town of Nessebar.

 Day 1: Arrival

 Flight to Bucharest.
 Dinner and overnight stay in Bucharest.

 Day 2: At the Black Sea

 Today, we see Dobrogea.
 In Adamclisi we find a huge Roman monument – 30 m wide and 40 m tall – built after emperor Trajan’s victory over the Getae and the Dacians in a war that took place at the beginning of the 2nd century AD.
 Another interesting attraction is a monastery that dates back to the 9th-10th century and is located at the top of the hill in Basarabi.
 In the evening, we have supper in the Murfatlar vineyard, the most famous Romanian vineyard.